banisterious/obsidian-oneirometrics/README.md

 ### Troubleshooting

 - If you encounter the error `TypeError: esbuild.context is not a function`, ensure your esbuild version is at least 0.20.0.
 You can update it by running `npm install esbuild@latest`.

+## Security & Privacy

+See [SECURITY.md](./SECURITY.md) for our full privacy and data protection policy.